scrapy/scrapy/docs/topics/spiders.rst

        .. versionchanged:: VERSION

-           The settings in ``crawler.settings`` can now be modified, which is handy if you want to modify them based on arguments.
-As a consequence, these settings aren't the final values as they can be modified later by e.g. :ref:`add-ons <topics-addons>`.
+           The settings in ``crawler.settings`` can now be modified in this method, which is handy if you want to modify them based on arguments.
+As a consequence, these settings aren't the final values as they can be modified later by e.g. :ref:`add-ons
+           <topics-addons>`.
+The settings become final when the spider starts.

        :param crawler: crawler to which the spider will be bound
        :type crawler: :class:`~scrapy.crawler.Crawler` instance